 Consider getting a part-time job delivering pizzas or cutting grass.
 Take surveys online to make money while you’re watching tv or waiting in line at the store.
-Try one of these 13 things that you can do to create additional income streams.
+Try one of these things to create additional income streams.

 Save More Money

-How To Pay Off Debt With No Money
+Final Thoughts On How To Pay Off Debt With A Low Income

 Remember, it’s not how much money you make, it’s about creating a plan and sticking to it.
 You can make a six-figure income and still be broke if you don’t know how to manage your money.